Acko Ankarberg Johansson Steps Down from Swedish Government

 Now Acko Ankarberg Johansson writes instead that with a year left until the election, it is time for someone else to take over.

 "What I will do next, I will return to in due time.
-Now, closest is the time for loved ones", she writes and continues:
+Right now, it's time for loved ones," she writes and continues:

-KD leader Ebba Busch writes on Instagram that Ankarberg Johansson for her "personally and as party leader" has been a "key person in crucial stages of Swedish politics and for our party".
+Christian Democratic leader Ebba Busch writes on Instagram that Ankarberg Johansson for her "personally and as party leader" has been a "key person in crucial phases of Swedish politics and for our party".

 Ebba Busch writes further that it will now be a "change of guard" and continues: